Don't miss out on these Black Friday home and kitchen deals starting at $10

 Take making two meals at once to the next level with this two-basket air fryer.
 The independent baskets can each be set to individual temperatures so you can ensure the perfect cook on every part of your meal.
 Aside from air frying, you can also broil, roast, dehydrate, reheat and bake with this machine.

-Take home the classic Instant Pot pressure cooker for less than $100 during Macy's and Amazon's Black Friday sales.
-Currently an Amazon bestseller, this 9-in-1 appliance can also double as a slow cooker, rice cooker, steamer and even yogurt maker.
+Take home the classic Instant Pot pressure cooker for less than $120 during Macy's, Target and Amazon's Black Friday sales.
+This 11-in-1 appliance can also double as an air fryer, slow cooker, rice cooker, steamer and even yogurt maker.

 Ninja Professional Plus Food Processor